 Ever since then, Dr. Mielcarek has divided his time between patient care and research while staying focused on his specialty of stem cell and bone marrow transplantation (BMT) for hematologic malignancies.

-He currently holds positions as associate professor of medicine in the department of medical oncology at the UW School of Medicine and associate member of the Clinical Research Division at the Hutch.
+He currently holds positions as professor of medicine in the department of medical oncology at the UW School of Medicine and associate member of the Clinical Research Division at the Hutch.

 A Focus on Graft-Versus-Host Disease